modehnal/GNOMETerminalAutomation/article/presentation_article.md

     - Start of the automation suite
     - Errors you can encounter
     - The main queries you will be using
+    - Explaining the rest of the `gnome-terminal` project.

   - Examples